XrizZ/GLFontRenderer/README.md

 - Helvetica_italic_outline1_12
 etc.

 Hit Save to complete the process.
 All there is to do now, is to copy the two files for that font into the fonts folder of your software.
-Unless you want to use Signed Distance Field Textures, in that case, proceed the next chapter.

-### Converting Texture to Signed Distance Field Texture
+You may convert the tga to png with another tool, just remember to change the file extension in the fnt file correctly.

+## Single Channel SDF Fonts
 This is a 3 step process.

 #### BMFont